SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

     - max_lengthscale: maximum value of the lengthscales (dim=scalar)

 - params_controller: parameters relative to the cost function and MPC
-    - target: The value of the states to attain to have a cost of 0 (dim=(number of states))
+    - target)state: The value of the states to attain to minimize the cost (dim=(dimension of states))
-    - weights_target: Weigths of each state in the cost function (dim=(number of states))
+    - weights_target_state: Weigths of each state dimension in the cost function (dim=(dimension of states))
-    - weights_target_terminal_cost: Weigths of each state in the terminal cost function, at the end of the prediction horizon (dim=(number of states))
+    - weights_target_state_terminal_cost: Weigths of each state dimension in the terminal cost function, at the end of the prediction horizon (dim=(dimension of states))
+    - target_action: The value of the actions to attain to minimize the cost (dim=(dimension of actions)) = weights_target_action: Weigths of each action dimension in the cost function (dim=(dimension of actions))
-    - s_observation: variance of the observations of states, if there is observation noise (dim=(number of states))
+    - s_observation: variance of the observations of states, if there is observation noise (dim=(dimension of states))
     - len_horizon: length of the horizon used to find the optinal actions.
 The total horizon length in timesteps = len_horizon * num_repeat_actions (dim=scalar)
     - num_repeat_actions: number of timesteps to repeat the planned actions
     - exploration_factor: The value to be minimized is the sum of predicted cost - exploration_factor * sum of the predicted cost uncertainty.
 A higher value will lead to more exploration (dim=scalar)
     - limit_derivative_actions: if set to 1, the variation of the normalized actions will be limited, from timestep to timestep by the parameter max_derivative_actions_norm (dim=scalar)
-    - max_derivative_actions_norm: limitation on the variation of normalized actions if limit_derivative_actions is set to 1. (dim=scalar)
+    - max_derivative_actions_norm: limitation on the variation of normalized actions from on control step to another if limit_derivative_actions is set to 1. (dim=(dimension of actions))
     - clip_lower_bound_cost_to_0: if set to 1, the optimized cost (with exploration parameter) will be clipped to 0 if negative.
-This allows to stop exploration when the optimum is reached
-    - compute_factorization_each_iteration: If set to 0, the factorization of the gaussian processes will only computed when the hyper parameters of the gaussian processes are trained, which means that new points in the gps memory will not be used until the end of the next training process.
+    - compute_factorization_each_iteration: If set to 0, the factorization of the gaussian processes will only computed after each time the hyper parameters of the gaussian processes are trained, which means that new points in the gps memory will not be used until the end of the next training process.
 This reduce iteration times if there are many points in the gaussian process memory but reduces performances.

 - params_constraints_states:
      - use_constraints: if set to 1, the constraints will be used, if set to 0, it will be ignored